code-flu/angular-bar-chart-race/README.md

 https://github.com/code-flu/angular-bar-char-race/assets/104217888/6f1c44d0-6412-4438-9571-8dcfe9d48ca8

-# Angular Bar Char Race
+# Angular Bar Chart Race
 Angular application that implements a bar chart race using the D3.js library.
 The bar chart race is a dynamic visualization that displays the change in rankings of a set of categories over time through animated bars.

 ### Key Features: